ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-10-17-5-reasons-to-be-cheerful-about-sitecore-9.md

 <h2>2.
 Headless</h2>
-So why all this redeisgn?
+So why all this redesign in Sitecore 9?
 Well, the main reason is the focus on "headless" in this release.

 With a more headless architecture we have the ability to push aside the presentation layer in Sitecore and access the all important data that Sitecore is using.